PurvalBhude/Police-Accident-Dashboard-with-machine-learning-and-face-detection/README.md

 # Accident-Analysis-Prediction-and-Analysis-Team-VPY
-A project for the Karnataka State Police Hackathon on Road Accident Prediction using user's Location and weather conditions by applying Machine Learning concepts.
+A project developed while Karnataka State Police Hackathon on Road Accident Prediction using user's Location and weather conditions by applying Machine Learning concepts.

 ## DataSet
 You can access the dataset [here](https://drive.google.com/drive/folders/1iHHYRkGRhYfO-lTaEjnrkO-QQE428WLU).